Is it Recommended that a Pottery Kiln Be Vented?

 When it comes to kiln ventilation systems, the two basic types are updraft and downdraft.

-Updraft ventilation is considered highly effective because it provides an external pathway to vent heat and fumes up from the top of your kiln.
+Updraft ventilation is considered highly effective because it provides an external pathway for heat and fumes to rise from the top of your kiln.
 Since heat rises, this works incredibly well.

-Downdraft ventilation sits at the bottom, and you can clean downdraft ventilation systems easier.
-It removes fumes from any size kiln but not heat from your kiln space.
+Downdraft ventilation sits at the bottom, making it easier to clean.
+It removes fumes from any size kiln, but not the heat from your kiln space.

 Direct Kiln Venting vs. Hood Kiln Venting